-The first time people visit their primary care doctor, they should ask any of the questions that are relevant to choosing a doctor and that they have not asked or need to ask again (see Making the Most of Health Care: The Primary Care Doctor).
+The first time people visit their primary care doctor, they should ask any of the questions that are relevant to choosing a doctor and that they have not asked or need to ask again (see Sidebar 1: Is This Doctor the Right One?).
 In addition, several other questions may be helpful:

 If people already have an advance directive, they should bring a copy or the original to be copied for the doctor's records.
 They should also collect all drugs they are currently taking, including over-the-counter drugs, medicinal herbs, and vitamins, and bring them to the doctor's office.

 At the first visit, the doctor asks about topics such as past and present health, the health of close relatives, treatments, tests, and lifestyle.
 Even if the doctor does not ask, people should make sure the doctor has certain information about them:

 Providing this information helps improve the quality of care and ensure that any change in practitioners is smooth.
 For example, people should give their primary care doctor contact information for other health care practitioners and facilities they have visited.
 Then, the involved practitioners can communicate with each other more easily.
 Contact information also helps the primary care doctor obtain copies of pertinent information for the medical record.

 Each time people see their doctor, they should prepare a list to make sure the doctor knows everything relevant to their health care.
 The list should include the following: